 I wondered if cauliflower would work.
 I mean, it works for everything else, right?

-I promise I have other stuff that does not contain cauliflower and I even have a killer cheesecake but I needed this macaroni salad.
+I promise I have other stuff that doesn’t contain cauliflower and I even have a killer cheesecake but I needed this macaroni salad.
 I needed it, bad.

 I steamed some cauliflower until it as firm but very tender and then I took a spoonful of all the ingredients I was prepping for the real macaroni salad.
-I mixed it up and tasted it — eh.
+I mixed it up and tasted it?? eh.
 It was OK.
-I put it in the refrigerator and finished up what I was doing.
+I put it in an airtight container, stored it in the refrigerator, and finished up what I was doing.

-I had to check to make sure I had taken a bite of the cauliflower mixture and not the real stuff.
-The cauliflower had soaked up the flavor from the mayonnaise mixture just like the macaroni does.
+I had to check to make sure I had taken a bite of the cauliflower mixture.
+The cauliflower had soaked up the flavor from the mayonnaise mixture just like the macaroni high carb noodles do.
 The texture wasn’t quite right but the flavor?

 I thought maybe my taste buds were lying to me so I had my friend taste it.
-She loves my macaroni salad so much that she takes leftovers home for her breakfast.
+She loves my macaroni salad so much that she takes leftovers home for her Breakfast.
+Yes.
 Really.

 I was sure that she would tell me I was nuts but her eyes got big, and she said, “OMG!”

 Only it wasn’t quite like that because she still had the fork in her mouth.
-Apparently I wasn’t wrong about the flavor.
+Apparently I wasn’t wrong about the flavor of this keto macaroni salad.
 It really is awesome.

 Try it for yourself.